GuyBarros/5_Steps_Service_Mesh/README.md

 # 5 Steps to Service Mesh

-This repository contains the terraform code that acompanies the session "[Service Mesh without Kubernetes](https://www.hashicorp.com/resources/service-mesh-without-kubernetes/)".
+This repository contains the terraform code that accompanies the session "[Service Mesh without Kubernetes](https://www.hashicorp.com/resources/service-mesh-without-kubernetes/)".

 Please note, this is for Consul 1.7.3 and below, I’ll soon(ish) create a branch using Consul 1.8.0 (it’s magnificent but changes some things slightly).